 - ‘Duty and Desolation‘ (1992), Philosophy 67, 481-505.
 Reprinted as ‘Maria von Herbert’s Challenge to Kant’, in Ethics: the Oxford Reader, ed.
 P. Singer (Oxford University Press, 1994).
 Reprinted in Vice and Virtue in Everyday Life, eds.
 R. Fogelin, C. Hoff-Sommers, F. Sommers (Harcourt Brace Jovanovich, 1996).

 - ‘Whose right?
 Ronald Dworkin, women, and pornographers‘ (1990), Philosophy and Public Affairs 19 No. 4, 311-359.
 Reprinted in The Philosopher’s Annual 1990, eds.
 Grim, Mar and Williams (Ridgeview, 1992).
 Reprinted in The Problem of Pornography, ed.
 Sue Dwyer (Wadsworth, 1995).
 Reprinted in Feminist Legal Theory, ed.
 K. Weisberg (Temple University Press, 1996).

-Professor Langton’s course will focus on Authority, speech and knowledge.
+Professor Langton’s course will focus on Speech Acts and the Accommodation of Injustice.